jac11/reachable/README.md

 # reachable:-
 *****************************
 ### reachable network scan
+### "Scapy Not use in reachable Tool Scan use 'raw socket'"
 * writen by pyhton3 ,help  to discover the hosts devices on the Network , have two ways to get the host on network Ping scan and arp scan, ,by start reachable will regex you host info and your network subnet.